Marcus Aufidius Lurco

-Marcus Aufidius Lurco also known simply as Aufidius Lurco, was a Roman magistrate who lived in the 1st century BC.
-Lurco was a member of the gens Aufidia, a Roman family of plebeian status, who appeared in the Roman Republic and Roman Empire.
+Marcus Aufidius Lurco also known simply as Aufidius Lurco, was a Roman plebeian tribune who lived in the 1st century BC.
+Lurco was a member of the gens Aufidia, a plebeian family that appeared in the Roman Republic and Roman Empire.
 They became a family of consular rank.
 Lurco originally came from Fundi (modern Fondi, Italy).

 In the past he was mistakenly identified as the maternal grandfather of empress Livia.

 High office

 According to Suetonius, Lurco held a high office at Rome.
-In 61 BC, he was a Tribune of the Plebs.
-During his time as Tribune, he was the author of the Lex Aufidia or Lex Aufidia de ambitu.
-The Lex Aufidia was a law concerning the Roman assemblies or Comitia.
-If a candidate, promised and paid money to a tribe at the Comitia, he should pay yearly 3,000 sesterces during his life.
+In 61 BC, he was plebeian tribune.
+During his tribunate he passed the lex Aufidia de ambitu.
+The lex Aufidia concerned bribery in Roman assemblies: if a candidate, promised and paid money to a tribe at the comitia, he should pay yearly 3,000 sesterces during his life.
 However, if the candidate, merely promised and did not pay, the candidate should be exempt.
 This caused a witted argument between Lurco and Publius Clodius Pulcher.

-Lurco in 59 BC, was one of the witnesses called for the defence at the impeachment of Lucius Valerius Flaccus.
-Between 52 BC-51 BC, Lurco prosecuted and procured for the acts of violence and the conviction of Sextus Clodius Pulcher for bringing the corpse of Publius Clodius Pulcher into the Curia Julia.
+Lurco in 59 BC, was one of the defence witnesses at the trial of Lucius Valerius Flaccus.
+Between 52 and 51 BC, Lurco prosecuted and procured, for the acts of violence, the conviction of Sextus Clodius Pulcher for bringing the corpse of Publius Clodius Pulcher into the Curia Julia.